 - Maintain your energy – Eat regularly and don’t let the lack of water in you.

-Headache Test
+Test

-How is a headache diagnosed?
+How is IT diagnosed?

 When you have a mild headache that doesn’t show any serious symptoms, testing isn’t necessary.
 Blood tests are usually not useful, as the results are almost always normal unless other symptoms are present.
 X-rays or CT scans are usually not necessary unless there is an injury.

-- that occurs frequently or are severe
+- that occurs frequently or is severe

 - don’t let you sleep through the night